labordynamicsinstitute/ldilab-manual/_sources/94-01-how-to-use-openICPSR-backend.md

-# Using openICPSR Projects Prior to Publication
+# Using pre-publication openICPSR Projects

 Typically the AEA Data Editor team will access code and data provided by authors that is stored on [openICPSR](https://www.openicpsr.org/openicpsr/aea).